[Illustrative composite based on ethnographic research]

 Beyond recession-driven natural experiments, examining variation across cities and neighborhoods reveals how persistent unemployment differences relate to gang prevalence.

-Steven Raphael and Rudolf Winter-Ebmer analyzed county-level variation across all U.S. metropolitan areas from 1980-2000.5 They found:
+Steven Raphael and Rudolf Winter-Ebmer analyzed a state-level panel of U.S. data spanning 1971 to 1997.[5]
+They found:

 Individual-Level Studies: Following People Over Time